Symbol, Semantics, Design: Unicode for “e.g.” (exempli gratia)

 So, for now, i've settled on “ℯℊ”.
 So far, my feeling towards it is it's not bad.

-For examples of articles with lots of “ℯℊ”, see:
+For examples of articles with lots of “ℯℊ” (as of today), see:

 also of interest is that, in Google Chrome or Safari browser, you can type just “eg” and it'll find “ℯℊ”.
 See: Unicode Character Equivalence Support in Web Browsers.

 Other symbols to consider as symbol for “e.g.”:

 - ⁕ U+2055: FLOWER PUNCTUATION MARK